Galooshi/vim-import-js/README.md

 ## Default mappings

-By default, import-js attempts to set up the following mappings:
+By default, ImportJS attempts to set up the following mappings:

 Mapping     | Command               | Description
 ------------|-----------------------|---------------------------------------------------------------------